-A former teacher from Wigan who was caught with more than 100,000 indecent images of children has walked free from court.
+Former teacher with 100,000 indecent images of children walks free from court

 John Andrews, who has a previous conviction for indecent exposure, was discovered with the disgusting child porn after police raided his Wigan home.

 Imposing a suspended prison sentence on him, the judge Recorder David Turner, QC, said, “It is a great shame that a man who has lived a good life as you have and worked very hard should be before the crown court at the age of 57.”

 He said that although he had pleaded guilty it had been “at the last moment.”

 Andrews, a former biology teacher, of Freckleton Street, Wigan, pleaded guilty to three offences of downloading indecent images of children.

 Martine Snowdon, prosecuting, told Liverpool Crown Court that when police raided his home on May 28 last year they found “a large quantity of computer and related equipment.

 “It was examined and on two of these items a large quantity of indecent images - over 100,000 - was recovered.”